-The agency's major operational responsibilities during 2009-2011 fell into three distinct categories, which include grant/scholarship/loan programs, reciprocal agreements and tuition capitation programs.
-First, the administration of the state's student grant/scholarship/loan programs includes the expenditure of over \$228,327,563 during 2009-2011.
-All of these funds were secured from General Purpose Revenue tax funds (except for \$3,083,413 in federal funds for the Leap/Sleap programs).
+The agency's major operational responsibilities during 2013-2015 include three distinct categories, which include grant/scholarship/loan programs, reciprocal agreements and tuition capitation programs.
+First, the administration of the state's student grant/scholarship/loan programs includes the expenditure of over \$251,027,275 during 2013-2015.
+All of these funds were secured from General Purpose Revenue tax funds.
 The majority of these programs are based upon the federally determined student and/or parental contributions, and hence the financial need of the student recipients.
-Total awards exceeded 135,801 from over 712,687 Wisconsin resident undergraduates who applied for assistance during the biennium.
-In addition, to the programs mentioned above HEAB was responsible for the collection of data and the remission of fees and reimbursement to the UW and Technical College for veterans and dependents.
+Total awards exceeded 181,210 from over 736,290 Wisconsin resident undergraduates who applied for assistance during the biennium.
+In addition, to the programs mentioned above HEAB was responsible for the remission of fees and reimbursement to the UW and Technical College for veterans and dependents.
 In the 2009-2010 academic year HEAB embarked on a new program - the J.R.
 Justice grant that provides loan repayment assistance for local, state, and federal public defenders and prosecutors who commit to continued employment as a public defender and prosecutor for at least three years.
-HEAB was awarded \$160,000 to be distributed to public defenders and prosecutors in 2009-2010 from the U.S. Department of Justice.

-HEAB continues the collection of outstanding loans for the following programs: Minority Teacher Loan; Nursing Student Stipend Loan; Paul Douglas Scholarship (Loan); Milwaukee Teacher Education Loan, Teacher of the Visually Impaired Loan and the Wisconsin Health Education Assistance Loan (WHEAL).
+HEAB continues the collection of outstanding loans for the following programs: Minority Teacher Loan; Nursing Student Stipend Loan; Paul Douglas Scholarship (Loan); Milwaukee Teacher Education Loan, and the Teacher of the Visually Impaired Loan.

 In addition to student grants/scholarships and the collection of loans, HEAB's third major function continues to be the administration of the Minnesota-Wisconsin Reciprocity Program in conjunction with the Minnesota Higher Education Services Office.
-A total of 22,025 Wisconsin residents participated in the program in 2009-2010 by enrolling in Minnesota public institutions.
-The 2010-2011 total is expected to be approximately 22,050 residents.
+A total of 8,794 Wisconsin residents participated in the program in 2013-2014 by enrolling in Minnesota public institutions.
+The 2014-2015 total is expected to be approximately the same.

 Two tuition capitation agreements comprise the last major operational responsibility of the agency.
 The Board has tuition capitation agreements with both the Medical College of Wisconsin and Marquette University School of Dentistry.
 These agreements provide funds to the two institutions to train Wisconsin residents as physicians and dentists.
-During 2009-2011 the total appropriation on behalf of the Medical College was \$3,853,200 and \$2,772,800 for the School of Dentistry for resident student tuition capitation purposes.
+During 2013-2015 the total appropriation on behalf of the Medical College was \$3,853,200 and \$3,037,083 for the School of Dentistry for resident student tuition capitation purposes.